New sloth Encounters in the United States are available around the country to satisfy those sloth cravings.

 The Association of Zoos and Aquariums using the Species Survival Plan decided to change that.
 They recommended that he get a girlfriend and so 10-year-old Lysander otherwise known as Sandy, was brought from the Philadelphia Zoo in Dec.
 2019.

-Both are in the Rainforests, Rivers and Reefs building.
+Both are in the Rainforests, Rivers, and Reefs building.
 The enclosures are divided into four habitats based on South American countries.
-Bernardo is in the Brazil habitat and Lysander is in the Peru habitat.
+Bernardo is in the Brazilian habitat and Lysander is in the Peru habitat.
 They will slowly be introduced to each other and it’s hoped they’ll hit it off and maybe have offspring.

 Right now, Sandy stays in the highest part of the enclosure.
 She likes carrots, romaine lettuce broccoli, mulberry, beets, mallow flowers, hibiscus, and zinnias.